 - Under the CPA, the Claimant must prove that the product is defective, and that the defect caused damage to the Claimant.
 However, where the producer relies on defences under the CPA, including the development risks defence, the producer has the burden of proving that defence: see the answers to questions 3.1 and 3.2 below. - In negligence, the Claimant must prove that the Defendant breached the duty of care he owed to the Claimant, and that this negligence caused damage to the Claimant. - In contract, the Claimant must establish that the Defendant breached his contract with the Claimant by supplying product(s) that did not meet the terms and conditions of the contract, and that such breach damaged the Claimant.
-The burden of proving breach of contract is reversed in the case of consumer contracts if the product malfunctions in the first six months after delivery; the product is presumed not to conform to the contract at the time of supply. - 2.2 What test is applied for proof of causation?
+The burden of proving breach of contract is reversed in the case of consumer contracts if the product malfunctions in the first six months after delivery; the product is presumed not to conform to the contract at the time of supply.

+2.2 What test is applied for proof of causation?
 Is it enough for the claimant to show that the defendant wrongly exposed the claimant to an increased risk of a type of injury known to be associated with the product, even if it cannot be proved by the claimant that the injury would not have arisen without such exposure?

 The Claimant has the burden of proving on the balance of probabilities that the Defendant's product caused or materially contributed to the Claimant's injuries.
 The traditional test of causation is the 'but-for test': the Claimant must prove that, but for the Defendant's negligence, or (as the case may be) supply of a defective product, the Claimant would not have sustained the injury.
 However, in a series of decisions (Fairchild v Glenhaven Funeral Services Ltd and Others [2002] 3 All ER 305, Barker v Corus (UK) Plc [2006] 2 WLR 1027 and Sienkiewicz v Grief (UK) Limited [2011] UKSC 10) the Supreme Court has ruled that special rules apply in relation to mesothelioma claims.
 In such cases causation will be established where the Claimant demonstrates that the Defendant's wrongdoing materially increased the risk of injury (whether the tortious breach of duty was by a single or by multiple tortfeasors).
-A number of the Law Lords commented in the Sienkiewicz case that the Courts would be wary about extending that exception to other classes of claim and it therefore appears unlikely that the Courts will extend the so-called "Fairchild exception" to product liability claims.
+A number of the Law Lords commented in the Sienkiewicz case that the Courts would be wary about extending that exception to other classes of claim.
+In Ministry of Defence v AB and others [2012] UK SC9 (in the "Atomic Veterans" group litigation), the Supreme Court confirmed that view, and it therefore appears unlikely that the Courts will extend the so-called "Fairchild exception" to product liability claims.